learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 ## Watch your step {#watch-your-step}

 So far, while walking through our data structures, whether they were binary trees, lists or file systems, we didn't really care if we took a step too far and fell off.
-For instance, our `goLeft` function takes a zipper of a binary tree and moves the focus to its left sub-tree:
+For instance, our `goLeft` function takes a zipper of a binary tree and moves the focus to its left subtree:

 ```{.haskell:hs}
 goLeft :: Zipper a -> Zipper a